axil/bokehlab/README.md

 # BokehLab

 BokehLab is an interactive plotting library with the familiar matplotlib/matlab syntax.
-Built upon [bokeh](https://bokeh.org/) visualization library.
+Built upon the [Bokeh](https://bokeh.org/) visualization library.
 Works in both classic jupyter-notebook and JupyterLab.

 ## Installation: